bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-simple-calculation-game-part-3/learn-react-basics-by-creating-a-simple-calculation-game-part-3.md

 ### What `useReducer` returns

-Just like `useState`, `useReducer` returns an array with two items: The first one is the _current state_, which is an object that contains all the separate state variables we had before when we had separate `useState` calls: `question`, `selected` and `result`.
+Just like `useState`, `useReducer` returns an array with two items: The first one is the _current state_, an object that contains all state variables.
+When we still used `useState`, these were separate variables: `question`, `selected` and `result`.

 The second item of the array returned by `useReducer` is the `dispatch` function.
 It's the function we'll later call to update state.